AI4Science-cloud/AI4MOF/README.md

 1. To run GNN models requires:
 	- A configuration file, config.yml, as described in the previous section.
-	- A dataset directory containing structure files, a csv file containing structure ids and target properties (default: targets.csv), and optionally a json file containing elemental properties (default: atom_dict.json).
-Structure files such as .cif format.
+	- A dataset directory containing structure files(.cif), a csv file containing structure ids and target properties (default: targets.csv), and optionally a json file containing elemental properties (default: atom_dict.json).

 2. It is then necessary to first train the ML model an on existing dataset with available target properties.
 A general example for training is: